EUMETNET/meteogate-documentation/docs/3-publishing-data.md

   - Implement X-Forwarded and X-Prefix Headers for correct URL resolution when using the MeteoGate API Gateway.
   - Ensure consistent and intuitive navigation by maintaining a clear and logical link structure throughout the API.

-## 3 Deploy and Integrate Data Supply
+## Step 3: Deploy and Integrate Data Supply

 ### Choosing a Deployment Framework